CreateaFreeWebsite

 With the advent of more and more new devices of different sizes and resolutions being used to surf the web, fixed with web pages, like frames, will eventually end up in the W3C grave yard.

-Don't build fixed width websites!!
+Don't build fixed width web pages!!

 See also: Nav Element and Footer Element